 The legend that is supposed to be the reason for the existence of the temple starts with the Devi Sati and Lords Shiva who got married despite the objection of father of the Goddess – Daksha.
 Dejected by the marriage, Daksha planned a great Yagna to bring insult to Lord Shiva by not inviting Him.
 The act infuriated the Goddess who sacrificed herself in the holy fire.
 Upon getting the news of Her death, Lord Shiva brought His anger upon the world destroying anything and everything He met meanwhile carrying dead body of the Goddess on his back.
 To stop Him, Lord Vishnu cut the body into 52 pieces that fell at different parts of India where 52 Shakti Peethas (shrines) could now be found.
-Maihar is one of those 52 shrines where necklace (known as ‘har’ in Hindi) of the Goddess (‘Mai’ means Mother) fell.
+Maihar is none of those 52 shrines but is revered as one the necklace (known as ‘har’ in Hindi) of the Goddess (‘Mai’ means Mother) fell here.
 Sharda is just another of Her many names.

 We started early in the morning as the road condition is bad.
 Yes, the road is very bad and it took us over six hours to reach Maihar.
 Some renovation work is going on.
 We stopped for tea at one place and didn’t want to waste time before we reach the temple city.